PJosh100/customer_shopping_behavior_analysis/README.md

 The analysis was carried out using Python for data cleaning and preparation, SQL for structured querying, and Power BI for visualization and reporting.

 **Dataset Description**

-Records: 3,900 customer purchase transactions
+*Records*: 3,900 customer purchase transactions

-Features: 18 variables including:
+*Features*: 18 variables including:

 Customer demographics (age, gender, location, subscription status)